Sunday, December 31, 2017

 In attempting to create a Volume 2, I realized there was enough material for a Volume 4 as well.

 The first was easy to construct.
 I used two Traveling Wilburys outtakes: “Maxine” and “Like a Ship.”
-I added three songs from Roy Orbison’s solo album, “You Got It” and “California Blue” (both featuring Tom Petty and Jeff Lynne) and a “A Love So Beautiful” (featuring Lynne and George Harrison); two songs from Petty’s solo album, “I Won’t Back Down” (featuring Lynne and Harrison) and “Zombie Zoo” (featuring Lynne and Orbison); two songs from Lynne’s solo album, “Every Little Thing” and “Lift Me Up” (both featuring Harrison); one song from Bob Dylan, “Under the Red Sky” (featuring Harrison); and one George Harrison song, “Cheer Down” from the Lethal Weapon 2 soundtrack (featuring Lynne).
+I added three songs from Roy Orbison’s solo album, “You Got It” and “California Blue” (both featuring Tom Petty and Jeff Lynne) and “A Love So Beautiful” (featuring Lynne and George Harrison); two songs from Petty’s solo album, “I Won’t Back Down” (featuring Lynne and Harrison) and “Zombie Zoo” (featuring Lynne and Orbison); two songs from Lynne’s solo album, “Every Little Thing” and “Lift Me Up” (both featuring Harrison); one song from Bob Dylan, “Under the Red Sky” (featuring Harrison); and one George Harrison song, “Cheer Down” from the Lethal Weapon 2 soundtrack (featuring Lynne).

 I tacked on the holiday message from George Harrison (as Nelson Wilbury) from the Winter Warnersland album as a bonus track.
-For the album artwork of Volume 2, I only added the Volume 2 on a picture I found on the web.
+For the album artwork of Volume 2, I only added the word/number "Volume 2" on a picture I found on the web.

 SIDE A